What Makes An “LED Compatible” Dimmer Switch?

 Leading Edge vs Trailing Edge Sine Wave

+Leading edge dimmers are traditionally used with incandescent bulbs and halogen lamps, especially on mains voltage circuits, due to their compatibility with the electrical characteristics of these light bulbs.
 Leading edge dimmers contain a coil and can buzz slightly.
-This can be annoying, particularly in a living room or bedroom Leading edge dimmers such as the Varilight V-Com are able to take much larger loads, even up to 600 watts on one switch.
+This can be annoying, particularly in a living room or bedroom.
+Leading edge dimmers such as the Varilight V-Com are able to take much larger loads, even up to 600 watts on one switch, making them suitable for various light bulbs, including incandescent and halogen types.

 What About ‘Trailing Edge’ Dimmers?